Classifying spaces of finite groups of tame representation type: Loops on : one class of involutions Loops on BGٛ₂: one class of involutions

 The relations are

-We put an internal grading on the basic algebra in this case by assigning degree $(\frac{1}{2},0)$ to $e_1$ and $e_2$ and degree $(0,\frac{1}{2})$ to $e_3$ and $e_4$.
-Thus we assign degree $\frac{1}{2}(n_1,n_2)$ to a path involving $n_1$ arrows of type $e_1$ or $e_2$, and $n_2$ arrows of type $e_3$ or $e_4$.
-This choice is appropriate, because the internal grading it induces in cohomology is compatible with restriction to the Sylow $2$-subgroup.
+We put an internal grading on the basic algebra in this case by assigning degree $(\half,0)$ to $e_1$ and $e_2$ and degree $(0,\half)$ to $e_3$ and $e_4$.
+Thus we assign degree $\half(n_1,n_2)$ to a path involving $n_1$ arrows of type $e_1$ or $e_2$, and $n_2$ arrows of type $e_3$ or $e_4$.
+This choice is appropriate, because the internal grading it induces in cohomology is compatible with restriction to the Sylow $2$-subgroup, as we shall see below.

 \begin{remark} It is not clear \emph{a priori} that there exists a grading on the principal block compatible with the restriction map in cohomology.
-This explains the need for the computation above.
-For a further discussion of gradings in this context, see Bogdanic~\cite{Bogdanic:2011a}. \end{remark}
+This explains the need for the computation.
+For a further discussion of gradings in this context, see Bogdani\'c~\cite{Bogdanic:2011a}. \end{remark}